 Under Miller’s directorship from 2000 through 2009, the Emory Early Music Ensemble acquired a large collection of early instruments—all replicas of instruments that would have been used in music performed before 1750.
 The ensemble grew vastly to include over fifty members in a baroque orchestra and a renaissance band.
 Impressive projects undertaken by the ensemble were the United States premier of a recently discovered Jewish cantata from 1733 and the ensemble’s first invitation to perform as part of Emory’s Founders Week.
 The ensemble was also regularly featured in the annual Bach Celebration of Redeemer Lutheran Church in Atlanta.

 Miller performs regularly with Ritornello Baroque Ensemble in addition to giving regular solo performances.
 He works closely with composer Timothy Broege and has given several premier performances of Broege's compositions, including a June 2001 performance of Broege's Two-Part Elegy for LaNoue Davenport at the Boston Early Music Festival.
 Broege’s latest composition for recorder, Sonata da chiesa for recorder and organ, was dedicated to Miller and received its premier in Atlanta at St. Bartholomew’s Episcopal Church.
 Miller is specifically interested in contemporary chamber music for recorder and collaborates regularly with other musicians in the Atlanta area.
-He will soon release a compact disc recording of the solo and chamber music of Broege and others.
 Miller has recorded for Mississippi Public Television and can also be heard with New Trinity Baroque on the Edition Lilac compact disc Charpentier: Mess de Minuit.
 In June 2012, Miller played recorder with the Atlanta Symphony Orchestra in performances of John Adams's A Flowering Tree.

 As a conductor, Miller has served as a guest clinician for honor bands and is frequent asked to adjudicate and evaluate other bands' performances.
 Post-graduate study in choral conducting with Dr. Alan Raines and both graduate and undergraduate study in instrumental conducting with Dr. Thomas Fraschillo enable Miller to work with various genres of music and varying levels of musicians.